 Ochre and Rust, his 2007 book of essays on museum objects and the Australian frontier, won the inaugural Prime Minister’s Literary Award for non-fiction.

 Illustrating the Antipodes is available now from all good bookstores.
-The exhibition, curated by Philip Jones and presented in partnership with the South Australian Museum, will be on display at the National Library of Australia in Canberra until 14 November before travelling to the South Australian Museum to go on display in 2022.
+The exhibition, curated by Philip Jones and presented in partnership with the South Australian Museum, will be displayed at the National Library of Australia in Canberra from 15 November 2021 to 30 January 2022.
+Entry is free.